tcdowney/downey-io-jekyll/blog/_posts/2019-11-06-deploying-ruby-app-kubernetes-buildpack-kapp.md

           servicePort: 8080
 ```

-At it's most basic, this configuration instructs the ingress NGINX to direct traffic destined for `belafonte.k8s.downey.dev` to the `belafonte` service defined by `service.yaml`.
+At its most basic, this configuration instructs the ingress NGINX to direct traffic destined for `belafonte.k8s.downey.dev` to the `belafonte` service defined by `service.yaml`.
 Since we're using `cert-manager`, the annotations on it will instruct cert-manager and the `letsencrypt-prod` ClusterIssuer to issue and serve [LetsEncrypt](https://letsencrypt.org/) TLS certs for this domain.
 This part is only required if you want to support `https`, but it's simple enough so I'd recommend it.

 Similar YAML config exists for `httpbin` in the `deploy/httpbin` directory (minus the Ingress since we do not want it externally reachable).

 ## Installing the App with kapp
-<script id="asciicast-mNBmwbSnBQFo34N0hL06RG2Ql" src="https://asciinema.org/a/mNBmwbSnBQFo34N0hL06RG2Ql.js" async></script>
+<script id="asciicast-279697" src="https://asciinema.org/a/279697.js" async></script>

 All of that YAML declaritively represents the desired state we want our applications to be in.
 If you just `kubectl apply -f <file>` every file in that `deploy` directory you'll get a running `belafonte` app and an `httpbin` microservice to back it.
 Unfortunately, `kubectl apply` can be a pretty blunt tool.
 It's hard to tell what it is going to do without hand inspecting each YAML file.
 Options like `--dry-run` and commands like `kubectl diff` exist to help improve things, but those used to doing `git push heroku` or `cf push` may still desire a nicer UX.